ncrncornell/DatasetConversions/README.md

 #### Direct conversion to SAS to SPSS
 This is a one step process to convert SAS to SPSS.
 With this type of conversion, sometimes CED2AR is unable to process variable level summary statistics.
-You may want to choose ignore summary statistics from the CED2AR uplaod menu.
+There option to ignore variable level summary statistics in CED2AR upload menu.

 	LIBNAME SDF "location of the dataset excluding the dataset name.
 Ex. c:\data\sasdatasets";